UnionOfUKUnicyclists/unionofukunicyclists.github.io/README.md

 We depend on [Jekyll](http://jekyllrb.com/) and [Bundler](http://bundler.io/)
 which are both written in [Ruby](https://www.ruby-lang.org/).
 So first you need to install Ruby, see the Ruby website on how to do this.
+IMPORTANT: You must install a Ruby version < 2.7 dev, >=2.3

 Once you have Ruby installed you then need to install Bundler.
 Typically you would install Bundler like so